nt5783/gmachSmalot/README.md

 where QuantityOccupied=X.amount;*/

 select distinct model
-from gowns
-where gownId not in (select OG.gownId from( select *,COUNT(*) as QuantityOccupied from gowns g NATURAL JOIN orders o
+from gowns NATURAL JOIN models where isInUse=1 and gownId not in (select OG.gownId from( select *,COUNT(*) as QuantityOccupied from gowns g NATURAL JOIN orders o